cirosantilli/linux-cheat/eclipse.md

 #### GUI color theme

-For the rest of the GUI besides the editor, Appearance > Classic worked best for Ubuntu Unity.
+For the rest of the GUI besides the editor, see Preferences > Appearance. `Dark` is the only one my eyes will accept, but id does break some functionality.